Verba/rqr/README.txt

 (The MIT License)

-Copyright (c) 2008 Ryota Maruko, Keiko Soejima
+Copyright (c) 2008 Ryota Maruko, Keiko Soezima

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the